saratona/KSQLDB/README.md

 Consumer lag is available on a per-consumer basis, including the embedded Connect consumers for sink connectors, ksqlDB queries, console consumers.

+Visualize the list of the consumers groups:

+    docker exec zookeeper kafka-consumer-groups --list --bootstrap-server kafka1:9092,kafka2:9091

 View consumer lag for the Kafka Streams application under the consumer group id `wikipedia-activity-monitor`:

     docker exec zookeeper kafka-consumer-groups --bootstrap-server kafka2:9091,kafka2:9091 --describe --group wikipedia-activity-monitor

+Start consuming from topic `wikipedia.parsed` with a new consumer group `app` with one consumer `consumer_app_1`.
+This application is run by the `cnfldemos/cp-demo-kstreams` Docker container.

+    ./scripts/app/start_consumer_app.sh 1

- This consumer group app has a single consumer consumer_app_1 consuming all of the partitions in the topic `wikipedia.parsed`.
+This consumer group `app` has a single consumer `consumer_app_1` consuming all of the partitions in the topic `wikipedia.parsed`:

+    docker exec zookeeper kafka-consumer-groups --bootstrap-server kafka2:9091,kafka2:9091 --describe --group app

+Add a second consumer `consumer_app_2` to the existing consumer group `app`:

+    ./scripts/app/start_consumer_app.sh 2

+Notice that the consumers `consumer_app_1` and `consumer_app_2` now share consumption of the partitions in the topic `wikipedia.parsed`:

+    docker exec zookeeper kafka-consumer-groups --bootstrap-server kafka2:9091,kafka2:9091 --describe --group app

 ## Replication